Non-card payment methods in Southeast Asia

-Marketplaces dominate the world of commerce.
+Platforms dominate the world of commerce.
 They’ve disrupted the retail, food and transport industries.
 And they’ve become the driving force for the sharing economy.
-Growth for these marketplaces is essential.
+Growth for these platforms is essential.
 But there are many barriers in the way.
-As you expand into new markets you have to deal with different regulations and stakeholders (buyers and sub merchants).
+As you expand into new markets you have to deal with different regulations and stakeholders (consumers and users).

 In Europe of course, you have PSD2.
 This was designed to create more security and a better payment experience for customers.
 If you’re operating in the EU you’ll need to commit time and resources to prepare for the regulatory changes.
 So focusing on growth and business optimization becomes difficult.

-Most marketplaces collect payments on behalf of their merchants before settlement takes place.
+Most platforms collect payments on behalf of their users before settlement takes place.
 From January 2018 this activity is regulated in the EU.
-And so a marketplace which is at any time in possession and/or control of clients’ funds will need a license to operate.
+And so a platform which is at any time in possession and/or control of clients’ funds will need a license to operate.
 If you want to avoid the payment service provider (PSP) license requirements, you’ll need to structure your payment flow in a compliant way.